A descendant of Mohawk Nation and trained in anthropology, Patty has researched and reported on indigenous peoples for over four decades.

 Some of our indigenous or native groups are officially recognized by the US Federal Government and receive health and education assistance from the USA, but some are recognized only by the individual states, not the federal authority.
 Not all of these people live on reservations.

 A number of groups are not officially recognized at all, but most of these nations and bands are seeking recognition.
-In addition, new groups often arise and petition for recognition as and these may or may not include actual Native Americans (for one example, see the Richest Native Americans).
+In addition, new groups often arise and petition for recognition as and these may or may not include actual Native Americans.

 New groups sometimes emerge through splintering away from larger groups and request recognition on either the state or federal levels.
 However, the recognition process can take many years to be successfully completed.